September 19 - 21, 2025

 Cost of Tuition

-• Access to future scheduled conference calls with the instructors and graduate portal on the SHA website
+• Access to quarterly alumni Q&A conference calls with SHA instructors and the graduate portal on the SHA website

 Cancellation Policy